Inclusive Agriculture Portugal

 - Help in warehouses: producing baskets, packing, labelling and storing produce

-Love Volunteers welcomes all those 18 years and over (17 with parental consent) who wish to assist in the workings of sustainable organic gardens in Lisbon.
+Love Volunteers welcomes all those 18 years and over who wish to assist in the workings of sustainable organic gardens in Lisbon.
 This 'hands-on' project is best suited to those who have a passion for agriculture, sustainability and the environment.
 The program also appeals to those with experience or interest in assisting the disabled with vocational training - or those who simply wish to pursue an interest in any of these areas.
 However, the project is open to all and does not require participants to have specific education, qualifications or experience, as you will be shown everything you need to know by your local project leader.

 A basic knowledge of the local language (Portuguese) is recommended but not essential.